LAMB OF GOD – Omens

 Although this album is a great one that fits the mold and sound many fans have come to love: fast guitars, blasting drums, and growling vocals, it’s missing something.
 Other records like VII: Sturm Und Drang had a feeling of an instant classic and this one doesn’t have that feeling yet.
 Still a great album, but it will take a little time to grow into a fan favorite like As the Palaces Burn.

-About Jon Harvey 33 Articles
+• Jon Harvey

 Jon is a reviewer at Metal Express Radio and is currently living in Wisconsin, USA.
 The first thing that made Jon fall in love with Metal goes all the way back to the glory days of MTV actually playing music.
 Alice in Chains, "Man in the Box" came on and the channel was automatically banned by family.
 It sparked a curiosity for the music instead of turning him away from it.
 Things only progressed from there.
 Suicidal Tendencies, Slayer, Metallica, Megadeth, all the heavier stuff from the late '80s and early '90s were always in rotation.
 Aside from loving all things Metal, Jon also runs a skateshop in his hometown and is trying to get the scene stronger than ever.